tetherless-world/ontology-engineering/oe2024/when-to-go-where/demo.md

 ---
+#### Description:

+### Compentency Question 2
-### Question: I am new to hiking.
+#### Question: I am new to hiking.
 Which national park has cool summer temperatures and hikes less than 2 miles?

-#### Query 2: SPARQL query to fetch parks with short and easy hikes and cool summer temperatures
+#### Query: SPARQL query to fetch parks with short and easy hikes and cool summer temperatures

 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>